michelai95/michelai95/README.md

 <br /> utilizing React on Rails, Typescript, Redux, and SQL.</i>
 <br />
 <br />Most of my work is in a private repo, so don't let those numbers fool you!

+- 🔭 I’m currently working on incorporating AI into our application and fine-tuning my prompt engineering skills.
 <!--
 **michelai95/michelai95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...